 - The first variable that is selected when choosing variables for a pivot table will be the key variable.
 If the key variable is a categories variable, its values will form the rows in the pivot table.

 - All categories variables selected after the key variable will be columns in the pivot table.
 If more than one column variable is selected, a separate column will be created for each possible combination of the variable values (e.g if your columns are “Age” and “Country,” you might get columns like “Young” and “USA,” “Young” and “UK,” “Old” and “USA,” “Old” and “UK,” etc.).
 Any number variables selected will populate the cells in the table.

-- Once the desired variables are selected, click Pivot Table and the card will be created.
+- Once the desired variables are selected, click Advanced and then Pivot Table to create the card.

 Adding Rows and Columns